Case Study: Mill vs sbt

 -

-You do not need to keep a live SBT session to maximize performance, exit SBT to run Bash commands, or juggle multiple terminal windows to run SBT in one and Bash in another.
-Instead, you can just run Mill like any command line tool, and Mill caches and parallelizes to maximize performance automatically
+in one and Bash in another.
+Instead, you can just run Mill like any command line tool, and Mill caches and parallelizes to maximize performance automatically -

-Mill’s IDE support is better than SBTs due to how Mill is designed: peek-at-documentation, jump-to-definition, find-overrides, etc. is much more useful since your IDE understands Mill much better than it understands SBT.
+sbt’s due to how Mill is designed: peek-at-documentation, jump-to-definition, find-overrides, etc. is much more useful since your IDE understands Mill much better than it understands `sbt

 Mill comes with a lot of useful debugging tools builtin, without needing to juggle external plugins: visualizing subproject dependencies, performance profiles, third-party dependency trees.
 This helps you understand what your Mill build is doing.